 Try to schedule the shower during lunchtime when it is easiest for employees to take a break.
 Keep the event to under an hour or whatever your boss approves.

-If you work in a large corporation, your guest list should be limited to the honoree's department and close friends in other areas of the company.
+If you work in a large corporation, limit your guest list to the honoree's department and close friends in other areas of the company.
 But if you're at a small company, it's polite to extend an open invitation to everyone who will be at work that day.

 Attendees can purchase gifts for the honoree or contribute to a combined gift.
 Under no circumstances should it be mandatory that people bring or put money toward a gift.
 The person responsible for collecting contributions should make that clear when approaching co-workers.